erikhyrkas/snakes/README.md

 The amount of layer normalization necessary to train stably adds computation complexity and reduces some of the representational flexibility.

+With this version, I found that training with increasingly larger sequence lengths, which also means smaller and smaller batch sizes -- which might be challenging with the amount of layer normalization.
+Training is still ongoing, but so far (through a sequence length of 256) the loss is still converging.

 ## Design Philosophy and Goals:

 I was originally inspired by the Mamba 2 paper.
 The idea of an LLM built with a non-transformer architecture excited me